lijozech-12/sawtooth-supplychain/README.md

 ### Restarting Components

 The default Docker containers use the `volumes` command to link directly to the source code on your host machine.
-As a result any changes you make will immediately be reflected in Supply Chain components without having to rebuild them.
+As a result, any changes you make will immediately be reflected in Supply Chain components without having to rebuild them.
 However, typically you _will_ have to restart a component before it can take advantage of any changes.
-Rather than restarting every container, you can restart a single component from separate terminal using the container name.
+Rather than restarting every container, you can restart a single component from a separate terminal using the container name.
 For
 example:

 ```bash